-Mayo Clinic School of Health Sciences offers a 12-month postgraduate Nurse Practitioner or Physician Assistant Hematology Fellowship at Mayo Clinic in Rochester, Minnesota.
-This fellowship provides structured training for highly qualified graduate nurse practitioners and physician assistants interested in developing a rewarding career in hematology.
+Mayo Clinic School of Health Sciences offers a postgraduate Nurse Practitioner or Physician Assistant Hematology/Medical Oncology Fellowship with dual tracks at Mayo Clinic in Rochester, Minnesota.

-The curriculum contains didactic in-class education, research and mentored clinical rotations in both inpatient and outpatient practice in hematology and blood and marrow transplant.
-Upon completion of this structured training, you will establish high levels of hematology-specific clinical judgment and best patient care skills in the practice of an autonomous-collaborative and multidisciplinary team approach.
+Each track has a curriculum that contains didactic in-class education, research, and mentored clinical rotations in either hematology or medical oncology.
+Upon completion of this structured training, you will establish high levels of specific clinical judgment and the best patient care skills in the practice of an autonomous-collaborative and multidisciplinary team approach.

-The fellowship aims to provide you with the ability to:
+The dual track fellowship aims to provide you with the ability to:

 - Strengthen physical assessment and critical thinking skills to provide high-quality, evidence-based and cost-effective care